Marginal density, marginal distribution function, marginal quantile function and random generation for weight functions.

 omega

-vector or matrix of fixed probabilities for a one.sided or a two.sided weight function.
+vector or matrix of fixed non-negative relative weights for a one.sided or a two.sided weight function.
+The first/reference weight must be exactly 1.

 n